-(Dollars in tables in millions except per share amounts unless otherwise indicated)
+(U.S. Dollars in tables in millions except per share amounts unless otherwise indicated)

-The following analysis and comparisons apply to the periods presented in the above table.
+The following analysis and comparisons apply to the periods presented in the above table unless otherwise indicated.

-- Interest income from investment debt securities increased due to increases in rates and volumes.
-Subject to FHFA regulatory limits as discussed in Investments on page 10 in our 2018 Form 10-K, we began making investments in MBS in June 2018. - Interest income from advances increased primarily due to the higher interest rate environment.
-Interest income also increased to a lesser extent as a result of higher member demand for advances.
-As our members experience increased customer borrowing demand outpacing their deposit growth, utilization of our advances increased. - Interest income from MPF Loans held in portfolio increased due to higher volumes, as new MPF loan purchases continued to outpace paydown and maturity activity due to increased utilization by PFIs and the addition of new PFIs to the MPF Program.
-Rates on MPF Loans declined slightly as the most seasoned loans, and highest rate loans, in our portfolio pay down. - Interest income from Federal Funds sold and securities purchased under agreements to resell increased due to the higher interest rate environment. - Interest expense on both our shorter termed consolidated obligation discount notes and our longer termed consolidated obligation bonds increased, primarily due to the higher interest rate environment.
+- Interest income from investment debt securities increased due to increases in volume.
+Subject to FHFA regulatory limits as discussed in Investments on page 10 in our 2018 Form 10-K, we began making investments in MBS in June 2018. - Interest income from advances increased primarily due to the higher interest rate environment. - Interest income from MPF Loans held in portfolio increased due to higher volumes, as new MPF loan purchases continued to outpace paydown and maturity activity mainly due to strong loan origination activity as mortgage rates have declined.
+In addition, increased utilization by our PFIs and the addition of new Bank PFIs to the MPF Program continue to contribute to higher volume in our MPF Loans held in portfolio.
+Rates on MPF Loans declined slightly as the most seasoned loans, and highest rate loans, in our portfolio pay down and are replaced by lower rate loans. - Interest income from Federal Funds sold and securities purchased under agreements to resell increased due to the higher interest rate environment. - Interest expense on both our shorter termed consolidated obligation discount notes and our longer termed consolidated obligation bonds increased, primarily due to the higher interest rate environment.
 They also increased to a lesser extent due to higher volumes as we increased the amounts of debt we issue to fund demand for our advances and other assets. - For details of the effect our fair value and cash flow hedge activities had on our net interest income see Total Net Effect Gain (Loss) of Hedging Activities table on the following page.